nanawel/webhomebank/README.md

 Copy the sample configuration etc/local.ini.sample to etc/local.ini and set the BUDGET_FILE variable to point to your XHB file (HomeBank save file).

+Install the dependencies with [Composer](https://getcomposer.org/) (it may take a few minutes).

+    composer -d src/ install

 Open your browser and go to the index.php of the application.

 If you plan to use a reverse-proxy/load-balancer, please read the section below in order to configure the special